 Recovering from a heart problem means not only getting back your physical strength but also getting back your emotional and mental well-being.
-Having a positive outlook during your recovery and rehabilitation is necessary to help you recover physically, emotionally, and mentally.
-Remember that you are going to start feeling better very soon.
+Having a positive outlook during your recovery and rehabilitation may help you recover physically, emotionally, and mentally.
+Remember that you are going to start feeling better soon.
 You are working to get back to your normal life.

-After a diagnosis of a heart problem or after having a procedure or surgery, some people experience stress, depression, helplessness, or social isolation.
+After a diagnosis of a heart problem or after having a procedure or surgery, some people experience stress, depression, anxiety, or social isolation.
 You should be aware that these feelings are common for people who have heart problems.
-You, or your family, might struggle with the idea of having a heart problem and with all the necessary changes you must make in your lifestyle to prevent future cardiac events.
+You might struggle with the idea of having a heart problem or how to prevent future problems.

 Your rehab team can offer support and education to help you manage the emotional effects of having heart disease.

 Many people wonder if their symptoms of anxiety or depression are problems their doctor or rehab team needs to know about while treating their heart disease.
 Your emotional health affects your physical health.
 So your doctor and rehab team need to hear about all of your symptoms.